apc-llc/apc-llc.github.io/_posts/2013-04-16-gpu-workshop-university-of-munich-germany.md

 ---
 layout: post
-title: "GPU Workshop at the University of Munich"
+title: "GPU Workshop at the Technical University of Munich"
 tags:
   - Software Engineering
   - Trainings